Eugenius0/air-quality-prediction-service/README.md

 ### 6. **Model Update with Lagged Feature**
 The model was updated by adding a **lagged air quality feature** (`pm25_lag_rolling_3`), which calculates the **mean PM2.5 values** from the previous 1-3 days.
 This provides the model with additional historical context for better prediction accuracy.
+We used here a rolling mean which is a statistical method that calculates the average of the previous N data points (3 days in this case).
+This method captures trends over time, as air quality is often influenced by prior values.
+We used Pandas' rolling function to efficiently compute the rolling mean, which allows us to easily apply this calculation to time-series data and ensure that each day's PM2.5 value incorporates the context from the previous days.

 ---